trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

   const { drizzle, drizzleState } = this.props;
   const contract = drizzle.contracts.MyStringStore;

-  const stackId = contract.methods["set"].cacheSend(value, {
+  // let drizzle know we want to call the `set` method with `value` const stackId = contract.methods["set"].cacheSend(value, {
     from: drizzleState.accounts[0]
   });

-  this.setState({ stackId });
+  // save the `stackId` for later reference this.setState({ stackId });
 };
 ```